Beyond campus politics: CMU celebrates Constitution

 “It says a lot for our school that we have the Bill of Rights to display and fully commemorate a really important day.”

 For many, Constitution Day is a new concept.

-“I didn’t even know there was a Constitution Day,” said Lydia Remington, a sophomore public policy and management major.
+“I didn’t even know there was a Constitution Day,” said a Carnegie Mellon student.
 “Not that it isn’t important, but I didn’t think we actually celebrated the Constitution at a certain time every year.”

-Remington brought up the issue of publicity at the campus level.
-“I feel like I and so many other people didn't really know anything about it,” Remington said. ”Everyone on campus should know that they can just walk into Posner and see an original copy of the Bill of Rights or hear a Supreme Court judge talk.”
+The student brought up the issue of publicity at the campus level.
+“I feel like I and so many other people didn't really know anything about it,” they said. ”Everyone on campus should know that they can just walk into Posner and see an original copy of the Bill of Rights or hear a Supreme Court judge talk.”

 Constitution Day has existed nationally since 1997.
 Universities have been required by law to commemorate the day since 2005.

 Louise Leigh, an outreach director for the Bicentennial Commission in California, founded the day after realizing that most schoolchildren nationwide knew little about the Constitution.

 She took her cause to the federal government and ultimately convinced President Bush to sign a public law in 2005 requiring educational institutions nationwide to recognize and celebrate this day.

 This year, Carnegie Mellon has taken the celebration day to a new level.